irgroup-classrooms/individual-assignments-HovhannisyanDavit/assignments/02/linuxjourney.md

 ### Usage:
 $ pwd
 ### Quiz:
 Question: How do I find what directory you are currently in?
-Answer: pwd
+</br>Answer: pwd

 # 3. cd (Change Directory)
 ### Description: The cd command lets you change your current directory.
 You can use both absolute and relative paths to navigate.